box/developer.box.com/guides/authentication/jwt/jwt-setup.md

 <CTA to='g://authorization/custom-app-approval'>

-Learn how to authorize a Custom Application
+Learn how to authorize a Platform Application

 </CTA>